Atlas Monroe: Here's What Happened After Shark Tank

 Is Atlas Monroe still in business?

 In a shocking development considering the company's initial success post "Shark Tank," as well as the popularity of Impossible Foods vegan hamburgers and Oscar Mayer meatless hot dogs, Atlas Monroe has ceased operating.
-Initially, there was speculation as to the closure when around July 2023 customers began questioning why orders weren't being fulfilled or refunded.
+Initially, there was speculation about the closure when, around July 2023, customers began questioning why orders weren't being fulfilled or refunded.
 The company's website had ceased functioning, and its social media channels weren't being updated.
 Yelp marked the San Diego Atlas Monroe location as closed, with many customers posting complaints about undelivered orders.
 A Reddit thread from June 2024 was similarly filled with fans of the plant-based chicken brand lamenting that they had not been able to place orders or reach the company.

 While there have been no official statements from the company or Deborah Torres, a bankruptcy filing in July 2024 and a notice in September 2024 of the auctioning off of Atlas Monroe's assets confirm that the company has gone out of business.